 Learn more about Interdisciplinary Studies.

-Labor studies is an interdisciplinary field that draws upon humanities and the social sciences to examine work, workers and worker organizations from both historical and contemporary perspectives.
-It is offered both through distance learning and Empire State College's Harry Van Arsdale Jr. Center for Labor Studies.
+Labor Studies is an interdisciplinary field that draws upon humanities and the social sciences to examine work, workers and worker organizations from both historical and contemporary perspectives.
+It is offered both through distance learning and SUY Empire State College's Harry Van Arsdale, Jr. School of Labor Studies.

 Learn more about Labor Studies.

-Students with a degree in public affairs are well equipped to serve and better society through public service, civic engagement, political and government careers, public communications or non-profit service.
-Public affairs is an appropriate area of study for students seeking professions in public-sector careers — such as , criminal justice, emergency management, homeland security, journalism, public communications, public health and public administration.
+Students with a degree in Public Affairs are well equipped to serve and improve society through public service, civic engagement, political and government careers, public communications or nonprofit service.
+Public affairs is an appropriate area of study for students seeking professions in public-sector careers such as criminal justice, emergency management, homeland security, journalism, public communications, public health and public administration.

 Learn more about Public Affairs.

-A program in social theory, social structure and change lets you examine the interaction of social, political, and economic structures and processes while learning how they affect the human experience.
+A program in Social Science lets you examine the interaction of social, political and economic structures and processes while learning how they affect the human experience.
 You can focus on identifying social issues of critical concern for contemporary society and then work to develop policies to address those issues.

 The college offers a Bachelor of Science in Nursing for registered nurses.
 Working nurses who hold an associate degree or nursing diploma and RN licensure develop a degree program that includes 40 credits of advanced-level, online nursing courses focused on promoting community health and excellent patient care.

 Learn more about the Bachelor of Science in Nursing.